IudinAleksei/simple-crud-api/README.md

 $ npm i
 ```

+- by default, the application listening port is 3000
 - if you want to set port for app, rename file `.env.example` to `.env` and assign the desired value to the `PORT` variable

 - if you want start application with non-empty DB, rename file `.env.example` to `.env` and assign `true` to the `WITHDATA` variable